-PHY-H-GE-P-01 : Mechanics CO1 : Learn use of Vernier calipers, screw gauge and traveling microscope, and necessary precautions during the different experiments.
-CO2 : Learn basics about the errors, their propagation and recording in thefinal result to correct significant digits.
-CO3 : Learn the linearization of dataand the use of slope and intercept to determine unknown Quantities.
-CO4 : Way of writing of scientific laboratory reports, which may include theoretical and practical significance of the experiment performed, apparatus description, relevant theory, necessary precautions to be taken during the experiment, proper recording of the result of the experiment, and proper referencing of the material taken from other sources (books, websites, research papers, etc.) PHY-H-GE-T-02 : Waves and Optics CO1 : Recognize and use a mathematical oscillator equation andwave equation, and derive these equations for certain systems.
-CO2 : Apply basic knowledge of principles and theories about the behavior of light and the physical environment to conduct experiments.
-CO3 : Understand the principle of superposition of waves and formationof standing waves.
-CO4 : Explain several phenomena wecan observe in everyday life that can be explained as wave phenomena.
-CO5 : Use the principles of wave motion and superposition to explainthe Physics of polarisation, interference and diffraction.
+PHY-H-GE-P-01 : Mechanics CO1 : Learn use of Vernier calipers, screw ga and traveling microscope, and necessary prec during the different experiments.
+CO2 : Learn basics about the errors, their propagation and recording in thefinal result to correct significant digits. uge autions 1 CO3 : Learn the linearization of dataand the of slope and intercept to determine unknow Quantities. use own CO4 : Way of writing of scientific laboratory which may include theoretical and p significance of the experiment performed, ap description, relevant theory, necessary precaut be taken during the experiment, proper recor observations, data analysis, estimation of th and explanation of its sources, correct recor the result of the experiment, and proper refer of the material taken from other sources websites, research papers, etc.) eports, cactical paratus ions to ding of e error ding of rencing (books, PHY-H-GE-T-02 : Waves and Optics CO1 : Recognize and use a mathe oscillator equation andwave equation derive these equations for certain systems matical on, and stems.
+CO2 : Apply basic knowledge principles and theories about the beh of light and the physical environme conduct experiments.
+CO3 : Understand the principle of superposition of waves and formatio standing waves. of avior nt to nof CO4 : Explain several phenomena w observe in everyday life that can be explained as wave phenomena.
+CO5 Use the principles of wave motion at superposition to explain the Physics of polarisation, interference and diffract ecan : 1d of tion.

 CO6 : Understand the working ofselected optical instruments like biprism, interferometer, diffraction grating, and holograms.
 PHY-H-GE-P-02: Waves and Optics CO1 : Use of spectrometer and lasers, and necessary precautionsduring the experiments.
 CO2 : Sessions on the review of experimental data analysis, sources oferror and their estimation in detail, writing of scientific laboratory reports including proper reporting of errors.
 CO3 : linearization of data and theuse of slope and intercept to determine unknown quantities.
 CO4 :How to present their experimental data in a laboratoryreport.

-Course Outcomes (After completion of these courses Students should be able to); PHY-G-CC-T-01 : Mechanics CO1 : Understand laws of motion and their applications.
+Course Outcomes (After completion of these courses Students should be able to); --------------------------- --- PHY-G-CC-T-01 : Mechanics CO1 : Understand laws of motion and their applications.
 He / she will learn the concept of conservation of energy, momentum, angular momentum to apply them to basic problems.
 CO2 : Understand the analogy between translational and rotationaldynamics, and application of both motions simultaneously in analyzingrolling with slipping.
 CO3 : Write the expression for the moment of inertia about the given axisof symmetry for different uniform massdistributions.
-CO4 : Understand the phenomena of collisions and ideas about center of mass and laboratory frames and theircorrelation.
-CO5 : Apply Kepler's law to describe the motion of planets and satellites incircular orbit. through the study of the law of Course Outcomes (After completion of these courses their applications.
-He / she will learn the concept of conservation of energy, momentum, angular momentum to apply them to basic problems.CO2 : Understand the analogy between translational and rotationaldynamics, and application of both motions simultaneously in analyzingrolling with slipping.CO3 : Write the expression for the moment of inertia about the given axisof symmetry for different uniform massdistributions.CO4 : Understand the phenomena of collisions and ideas about center of mass and laboratory frames and theircorrelation.CO5 : Apply Kepler's law to describe the motion of planets and satellites incircular Gravitation.
-CO6 : Explain the phenomena of simple harmonic motion and the properties of such systems.
-CO7: Describe how fictitious forces arise in a non-inertial frame, e.g., whya person sitting in a merry-go-round experiences an outward pull.
-PHY-G-CC-T-01 : Mechanics their applications.
-He / she will learn the concept of conservation of energy, momentum, angular momentum to apply them to basic problems.
-CO2 : Understand the analogy between translational and rotationaldynamics, and application of both motions simultaneously in analyzingrolling with slipping.
-CO3 : Write the expression for the moment of inertia about the given axisof symmetry for different uniform massdistributions.
 CO4 : Understand the phenomena of collisions and ideas about center of mass and laboratory frames and their correlation.
 CO5 : Apply Kepler's law to describe the motion of planets and satellites incircular orbit, through the study of the law of Gravitation.
 CO6 : Explain the phenomena of simple harmonic motion and the properties of such systems.
-CO7: Describe how fictitious forces arise in a non-inertial frame, e.g., whya person sitting in a merry-go-round experiences
+CO7: Describe how fictitious forces arise in a non-inertial frame, e.g., whya person sitting in a merry-go-round experiences an outward pull.